ssvlabs/ssv-dkg/README.md

 ## Minimum requirements

+The tool is heavily reliant on cryptography, therefore computational power has a major impact on its performance.

-The tool relies on lots of cryptography, so its computationaly dependent.
-We require at least `AWS t3.medium` or similar machine dedicated to run DKG (https://aws.amazon.com/ec2/instance-types/).
+The minimum requirement is an AWS t3.medium or equivalent machine dedicated to run DKG (https://aws.amazon.com/ec2/instance-types/).

+The recommend requirement is an AWS t3.large  or higher tier machine.

-We recommend using `AWS t3.large` or more.
-The demands are raising depending on amount validators being created at once.
+Please note: computational demands are raising depending on amount validators being created at once.

 Minimum docker resource allocations: